-The MK Together levels of need document (fv\MK-Levels-of-Need-July-2020.pdf (mktogether.co.uk)) provides guidance on procedures when identifying and acting on child safety and welfare concerns, including:
+The MK Together levels of need document (fv_MK-Levels-of-Need-July-2020.pdf (mktogether.co.uk)) provides guidance on procedures when identifying and acting on child safety and welfare concerns, including:

-- The four levels of intervention from early help to child protection and the criteria that define these. - When and how to make a referral to Milton Keynes Multi Agency Safeguarding Hub (MASH). - When and how to access additional support through Children and Family practices
+- The four levels of intervention from early help to child protection and the criteria that define these. - When and how to make a referral to Milton Keynes Multi Agency Safeguarding Hub (MASH). - When and how to access additional support through Targeted Early Help teams